FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 There are two important things to call out here:

-- The `redirect_uri` which is where the request will get sent to.
+- The `redirect_uri` which is the express server route that you configured as an authorized redirect URI initially.
+This is present because we track it throughout the process.
+If it ever differs from what we expect, it's an error condition.
 - `form`, which is the set of parameters FusionAuth expects.

-The OAuth token can endpoint only access form encoded data, which is why we are using the form option in our request call.
+The OAuth token endpoint requires form encoded data, which is why we are using the `form` option in our request call.

 You can check the FusionAuth docs to see what every endpoint expects to be sent, but here’s the gist of this request:

-- The `client_id` and `client_secret` identify and authenticate our app, like a username and password
+- The `client_id` and `client_secret` identify and authenticate our app, like a username and password.
+They are drawn from the FusionAuth configuration.
-- The `code` is the Authorization Code we got from FusionAuth
+- The `code` is the Authorization Code we got from FusionAuth.
-- The `grant_type` tells FusionAuth we’re using the The OAuth Authorization Code Flow (as opposed to an implicit grant or PKCE or some other OAuth flow)
+- The `grant_type` tells FusionAuth we’re using the The OAuth Authorization Code Flow (as opposed to an implicit grant or PKCE).
-- The `redirect_uri`  is the URL we’re making the request from
+- The `redirect_uri`  is a value from the "Authorized Redirect URLs" configuration.
+Requiring this is another way for FusionAuth to know that this request came from the server it expected (our express server).
 - The callback lambda is invoked after FusionAuth receives our request and responds.
 We’re expecting to receive an `access_token`, which will come through in that body argument.
 We’ll save the `access_token` to session storage and redirect back to the React client.

 Remember that request-followed-by-callback structure, because we’ll be using it again.